dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 justified?
 Does that mean that whatever catastrophes our leaders claim to justify this with ... does that imply it's inevitable?

+# That's Detention for you Mr. Nelson!

-### These Programs Are Designed to Mirror Detention from High School
+#### These Programs Are Designed to Mirror Detention from High School

 Remember detention from high school?
 These programs are designed with pattern languages and they're designed to prevent the success of anyone who questions the wrong thing.
 Plain and simple.
+If a reporter identifies you as one of those meddlin' kids askin the questions, they will label you, further investigate you, and put you on a list.
+At that point, the Evil Santa from Futuram determines who gets presents and who ... uhhh you don't want to know the rest.
+But I'm going to tell you anyway.

+### How Do They Control You In Detention?

 #### What makes you happy?
 Sex?
 Fame?